 Pitching UX writing against UX design isn’t something you should do.
 It’s not that UX writing is different from UX design; UX writing is part of UX design.
 Many people in need of software development services assume this means that a UI/UX designer is the one who must create not only the navigation concept and eye-pleasing visuals but also write all the accompanying text.
 This seems to be one of the reasons why very few small and mid-sized development companies have a separate position of UX writer — because their UX designers perform this function.

 At the same time, if you look at large corporations like Google, Microsoft, and Amazon, you’ll see that they’re all looking for experienced UX writers.
 Google alone has a separate team of UX writers for each product.
-Why is that, and what do these people do?
+This makes UX writing and UX design look like very confusing things.
+So what do these people do?

 What is a UX writer?